jmarcosdias/wonderful/README.md

 * [GitPod](https://gitpod.io/)

-Used for coding, testing, documenting, commiting and pushing to GitHub.
+Used for coding, testing, documenting, committing and pushing to GitHub.

 * [GitHub](https://github.com/)